Pirganj Upazila, Rangpur: Arts and culture

 Several cultural organizations and theater groups based in Pirganj proper.
 An annual fair, known as mela locally, takes place in Baradargah in the Islamic month of Muharram.
 Annual fairs also take place in few other locations during winter or on the eve of Bengali new year.
 Sharadiya Durga puja is celebrated in Pirganj, Chatra and few other localities.

-Islam is the predominant religion in Pirganj, with almost 90% of its people belonging to the faith.
+Islam is the predominant religion in Pirganj, with over 90% of its people belonging to the faith.
 There is a significant Hindu population scattered over the Upazila.
 Concentration of Hindu population is high in Panchgachi Union.
-There is a large indigenous Santal population in Chatra area.
+There is an indigenous Oraon population in Chaitrakul union and a Santal population in Chatra union.

 A cultural organization named Angon is located in the village Boger Bari in Kumedpur union.
 They arrange various seasonal programs such as cultural activities and sports competitions.
 A student-based social organization named Concerned Peoples Organization (CPO) is located in the village of Gurzipara in Baradargah union, which arranges social programs to concern people of its area.

 Points of interest

-The major tourist attractions in Pirganj are Baro Bila (a large lake), Nil Daria (a village surrounded by a lake), Kadirabad forest (a large forest created by Bangladesh Forest Department), Hatibanda (Dareapur) Mosque (an old mosque), Khalashpir Mosque, Anandonagar amusement park near Khalashpir and Raipur Jomider Bari and Horin Shingher Dighi (a big pond) and Gorr (a part of Brobila).
+The major tourist attractions in Pirganj are :

+Baro Bila (a large lake), Nil Daria (an area surrounded by a lake), Altab Nagar Masjid (a big historical mosque), Kadirabad forest (a large forest created by Bangladesh Forest Department), Hatibanda (Dareapur) Mosque (an old mosque), Khalashpir Mosque, Anandonagar amusement park near Khalashpir and Raipur Jomidar Bari and Horin Shingher Dighi (a big pond) and Gorr (a part of Brobila).
 There are remnants of the palace of King Nilambor in Patgram.
 The shrine of Kazi Kabi Heyat Mamud is located in Jharbishla near Vendabari.